mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/predictor.md

 ## Description

-The `CREATE PREDICTOR` statement creates and trains a new ML model.
+The `#!sql CREATE PREDICTOR` statement creates and trains a new ML model.

 ## Syntax